 Importantly, it is not yet another certification or labelling scheme, but rather a cotton production concept that is akin to the continuous improvement paradigm very originally introduced by ISO9001, including the relevant benchmarks.

-At origins of the term ‘Better Cotton’ was an intense cooperation with a multi-stakeholder group of organisations, who then together defined what a ‘better, more sustainable way of growing cotton‘ would look like.
+At origins of the term ‘Better Cotton’ was an intense cooperation with a multi-stakeholder group of organisations, who then together defined what a ‘better, more sustainable way of growing cotton

 The definition is based on 6 basic principles: minimise harmgul impacts from crop protection practices, use water efficiently, maintain healthy soil, preserve natural habitats, preserve fibre quality and promote decent work.